 U.S. President Lyndon Johnson pledged to keep the United States in Vietnam "until aggression has?

-U.S. President Lyndon Johnson pledged to keep the United States in Vietnam "until aggression has stopped".
+Background: U.S. President Lyndon Johnson pledged to keep the United States in Vietnam "until aggression has stopped".
 He promised also to continue and expand his domestic programmes - known as the Great Society - despite the financial demands of the Vietnam war.

 The President spoke to a joint session of Congress Wednesday night (12 January) delivering his annual State of the Union message.